The Teichm\"uller and Riemann Moduli Stacks: The set of partial foliated structures of .

 Setting

 we obtain a sequence analogous to \eqref{id2rigid}

 This is our new definition of Kuranishi domains and charts.
-Let $\mathcal U$ be a covering of $\mathcal C_a$ by Kuranishi domains.
-Set $V=\mathcal C_a$.
-We define $V_L$ as the maximal open subset of $V$ covered by Kuranishi domains modelled on $L$ and based at points of $\mathcal C_a$.
-We may then define the set and the groupoid $G_{\mathcal U}$ of partial foliations of $V$ exactly as in subsection \ref{multifoliatefclass}.
+We replace hypothesis \eqref{squarehyp} with \begin{hypothesis} The image of $\Phi$ is contained in a product $K\times (W'\cap L)=K_J\times (W'\cap H_L)\times (W'\cap L)$ with $W'\subset W$ an open and connected neighborhood of $0$ in $A^0$. \end{hypothesis} Let $\mathcal U$ be a covering of $\mathcal I_0(a)$ by Kuranishi domains satisfying hypothesis \ref{squarehyp2}.
+Set $V=\mathcal I_0(a)$.
+We define $V_L$ as the maximal open subset of $V$ covered by Kuranishi domains satisfying hypothesis \ref{squarehyp2}, modelled on $L$ and based at points of $\mathcal I_0(a)$.
+We may then define the sets of objects and morphisms of the groupoid $G_{\mathcal U}$ of partial foliations of $V$ exactly as in subsection \ref{multifoliatefclass}.
+The structure maps are the obvious ones (cf. the proof of Proposition \ref{groupoidI}).

 \begin{remark} Recall that the local transversal section at some point $J_0$ is not always its Kuranishi space $K_0$.
 It is if and only if $h^0(J_0)$ is equal to $a$.
 More generally, it is the product of $K_0$ with an open neighborhood of $0$ in $\mathbb C^{a-h^0(J_0)}$. \end{remark}